larrylegend/mopsled-blog/_posts/2013-01-12-sharing-brew.md

 # Note: if you're not in the admin group, this command may require sudo.
 {% endhighlight %}

 And you're all set!
 Now any member of the group `brewers` has access to `brew install` at their whim.
-To add or remove users from the `brewers` group, just go back to the group in the **Users & Groups** section of **System Preferences** and change the group's membership options there.
+To add or remove users from the `brewers` group, just go back to the group in the **Users & Groups** section of **System Preferences** and change the users's membership options there.